 International flights and visas

-Sleeping bag and roll mat - please bring your own
+Sleeping bag - please bring your own

 Accommodation in Zanzibar

 Here's what some of our past travellers have written in to us and said about their experiences on this trip.